isa-group/botica/docs/4-sharing-files-between-bots.md

 Botica makes it easy to share files and data between bots by providing a default `/shared` directory, accessible to all bot containers.
-This shared directory is especially useful for handling large files, binaries, or any data that’s not practical to send through messaging orders.
+This shared directory is especially useful for handling large files, binaries, or any data that’s not practical to send through orders.

 ## The shared directory